 Part I: A short (10 min) presentation of the applicant’s research experience (such as undergraduate thesis work).

-Part II: Presentation of three topics selected (by the exam committee) from the following list:
+Part II: Presentation of three topics, one from each section, selected by the exam committee from the following list:

 - Inertial frames of reference; Galilean and Lorentz transformations

 - The two-body problem

 - Maxwell’s equations and the electric and magnetic properties of matter

 - The Schrödinger equation and the interpretation of the wave function

 - Observables in quantum mechanics; the Heisenberg uncertainty principle

 Part III: Presentation of a selected topic related to the future research program (about 20 min).
 The topic will be sent to the candidate by e-mail two weeks before the exam date.